St. Petersburg Street Circuit

-The streets of St. Petersburg, in the U.S. state of Florida, hosts IndyCar racing, and later the NASCAR Craftsman Truck Series racing, from 1985.
+The St. Petersburg Street Circuit is a street circuit in St. Petersburg, Florida, United States, that currently hosts both the NTT IndyCar Series (Firestone Grand Prix of St. Petersburg) and the NASCAR Craftsman Truck Series (OnlyBulls Green Flag 150).

 The race takes place on a street circuit, utilizing downtown streets, and one runway of Albert Whitted Airport.
 The event dates back to 1985, with IndyCars first competing in 2003 and the NASCAR Craftsman Truck Series first competing in 2026.

 Background

 The inaugural 1985 event was organized by William T. McVey, president of the McBri Corporation in Tampa, Florida and a member of IMSA and the SCCA.
 The SCCA Trans-Am Series held a race on a St. Petersburg downtown waterfront circuit from 1985 to 1990.
 Can-Am also competed in 1985.
 Local residents and businesses complained about noise, and the event was eventually put on hiatus.
 Driver Jim Fitzgerald was killed in a crash during the 1987 race.

 From 1996 to 1997, the St. Petersburg race was revived on a different course around Tropicana Field (about one mile west of the original waterfront course).
 Along with the Trans-Am Series, support races included USF2000, Speed World Challenge, Pro SRF and Barber Dodge.
 The event subsequently went again on hiatus for several years.

 In 2003, the event was revived again for the CART Championship Series.
 A new, modified version of the original 1985 waterfront circuit was created.
 For 2004, the event was cancelled due to a dispute between the promoters, furthermore, the bankruptcy and liquidation of the CART series into the new Champ Car World Series saw a shakeup of the calendar.
 When the race returned in 2005, it switched to the IndyCar Series, marking the first non-oval event for the Indy Racing League.
 In 2007, the race weekend was expanded to include an American Le Mans Series event.

-In 2026, the NASCAR Craftsman Truck Series will join IndyCar with their own event.
+In 2026, the NASCAR Craftsman Truck Series joined IndyCar with their own event.